girot-ethz/ddm/14_3D_Printing_Tutorial.md

 > Source (Source: raplab.arch.ethz.ch)

 This is an SLA printer, loaded with white resin.
 Currently, this printer is only available for PhD students.
-After printing, you must wash the print with isopropanol and fix it with UVlight.
+After printing, you must wash the print with isopropanol and fix it with UV-light.

 ---